 Skip to main content

-An orthodontist is a dental specialist who has undergone additional training in orthodontics and dentofacial orthopedics.
 They’re experts in diagnosing, preventing and treating malocclusions, which are problems with the spacing, positioning or alignment of the teeth and jaws.
-An orthodontist, like Dr. Ibrahim, helps patients achieve beautiful, functional smiles through the use of braces, Invisalign® and other appliances.
+Orthodontists help patients achieve beautiful, functional smiles through the use of braces, Invisalign® and other appliances.

 What Type of Training Does an Orthodontist Have?

-After high school, an orthodontist gets their bachelor’s degree followed by their doctorate from dental school.
-They then must go on to complete two to three years of specialty training in a competitive orthodontic residency program where they gain experience treating patients.
+After high school, an orthodontist gets their bachelor’s degree, followed by their doctorate from dental school.
+They must then go on to complete two to three years of specialty training in a competitive orthodontic residency program where they gain experience treating patients.

 Do I Need to See an Orthodontist?

 Creating a stunning smile actually involves a lot more than simply putting on some brackets and wires or handing you aligners, which is why it’s always best to see an orthodontist to straighten your teeth.
 An orthodontist has extensive knowledge of the mechanics of the bite and the relationship between the jaws, teeth and facial structures.
-They’re also able to determine the underlying cause of malocclusions, such as whether they’re dental or skeletal, which is imperative to the treatment planning process.

-Since orthodontic treatment utilizes biological forces and can bring about permanent changes in your anatomy, leave your smile in the hands of a specialist like Dr. Ibrahim.
-She’s able to tap into her training and experience to create stable results for the perfect combination of aesthetics and function.
+Since orthodontic treatment utilizes biological forces and can bring about permanent changes in your anatomy, leave your smile in the hands of a specialist like Dr. Alomari or Dr. Shafi.

 Don’t Settle When it Comes to Your Smile